-In 2019-2020, the Board adopted Strategic Directives (SDs) to capture the performance for which the Board will hold TPU accountable on behalf of its ratepayers.
+In 2019-2020, the Board adopted Strategic Directives, now Guiding Principles (GPs) to capture the performance for which the Board will hold TPU accountable on behalf of its ratepayers.

-These SDs provide us with a policy direction that helps guide our decisions.
-Two of the SDs that most directly guide our LRFP are Financial Stability and Rates.
+These GPs provide us with a policy direction that helps guide our decisions.
+Two of the GPs that most directly guide our LRFP are Financial Stability and Rates.